elysemontano/elyse-lecture-notes/ruby-methods.md

     - To call a method in ruby, just reference it's name and add p before it so it prints to the console.

+    - The `puts` or `p` should always be on the invocation not on the inner working of the method

 ```ruby
 def greeter  # step one - define the method
 end